EkaterinaGorbunova/nft-ape-mint-dapp/README.md

-# NFT DApp using HardHat and NextJS 15
+# NFT DApp using Next.js 15/React 19 with Solidity Smart Contract deployed on the Polygon Mumbai Testnet

 ### NFT Minting Project